MaxiGames/MaxiGames.py/README.md

 # MaxiGames

 Your one and only discord bot that includes all forms of mini games u will ever want.
 Have a suggestion for another?
 Open an issue!

 ## Future Implementations

 ### Commands
-- economy implementation??? (or no) sure

 - tictactoe
-- counting
 - typeracer
 - blackjack
 - fastword (greentea/blacktea?)